gene-git/blog/file-locking/README.rst

 Linux: C Implementations
 ========================

-Locking via files is provided with kernel support via standard C library using fcntl().
+File Locking has linux kernel support via standard C library using fcntl().
 The mechanism uses 'struct flock' as the communication mechanism with (posix) fcntl().

-The basic locking mechanism uses F_SETLK which lives at the process level and is the original locking in linux.
-Around 2015 or so 'open file locks' came to be via F_OFD_SETLK.
+The standard locking mechanism uses F_SETLK.
+This lock lives at the process level and is the original locking in linux.
+Around 2015 or so 'open file desription' locks came to be via F_OFD_SETLK (See [1]_ and [2]_).
 These are at the open file level.
 So while F_SETLK is not passed to child processes, OFD locks are.
 And OFD locks remain attached to the open file handle.
 This can be enormously useful and also surprising.